Akita Engineering: A Closer Look at Its Engineering Narrative

 The DDNS code is not the only suspicious codebase.
 The repos under the AkitaEngineering group have over 100 stars on GitHub, meaning that more users have taken their time to test some of the code.
 An issue on their ESP32-C3-Reticulum-Node repository shows this in action.
 A user tried to run the code, an notices that the repository is making use of Bluetooth Classic for the ESP32-C3, something the MCU does not support.

 As you can see in the screenshot, a comment alerting to the fact that the repo has fake code was deleted.
-New users will have no idea that the code is AI generated and not functional, wasting their time too.

-Looking at the issues of other repos like the Akita-Meshtastic-Meshcore-Bridge we see users complaining about non-functional code.
+Looking at the issues of other repos like the Akita-Meshtastic-Meshcore-Bridge we see additional users complaining about non-functional code.
 The user @sh4un-dot-com apologies, says he has fixed the code, and closes the issue, with no commit references at all.
 I have yet to see a real user confirm that they have gotten any of the code from Akita Engineering to run properly.

 What now

-They have also made an effort to appear as a legitimate Canadian engineering company:
+They have also made an effort to appear as a company in the "Made in Canada Directory":

 Akita Engineering - Made In Canada Directory